isomerpages/ttsh-chi/_our-events/CHI Conference/CHI Conference (CHI INNOVATE).md

 ![](/images/innovate23.png)

-<h3>Building Bridges: Health &amp; Social Care</h3><br><br>
+<h3>Building Bridges: Health &amp; Social Care</h3><br>

-Healthcare is expanding our focus: from healthcare to health; from patients to people; from clinical centres to communities of care.<br><br>
+Healthcare is expanding our focus: from healthcare to health; from patients to people; from clinical centres to communities of care.<br>

-CHI INNOVATE 2023 will galvanise us to breach traditional boundaries and work with community partners to catalyse health and social change, ultimately creating more sustainable healthcare and healthy communities. <br><br>
+CHI INNOVATE 2023 will galvanise us to breach traditional boundaries and work with community partners to catalyse health and social change, ultimately creating more sustainable healthcare and healthy communities. <br>

 Find out more
  <a href="https://chiinnovate2023.klobbi.com/">here.</a>